 - In order to receive normal (non-verifiable) and verifiable (RSa or RSb) mail from the Innsbruck City Magistrate electronically, open an account with the Official Delivery Service.

 - Alternatively, you can also set up an e-letter mailbox with the Austrian postal service.
 Due to the lower security level, only normal (non-verifiable) items can be delivered to you here.

 - For the electronic submission of applications, you can use the corresponding online forms of the City Magistrate of Innsbruck.

 Items where original documents (e.g. building plans) or special printed matter (e.g. resident parking card, election card) must be transmitted are excluded from the right to electronic delivery. (cf. e-Government Act §1a).

 Types of electronic delivery

-Numerous departments of the Innsbruck City Council already offer electronic delivery of notices and other documents.
-With e-delivery, your mail from the City of Innsbruck lands in your electronic mailbox instead of in your mailbox.
-To receive mail from the City of Innsbruck electronically, you have several options:
+Numerous departments of the City of Innsbruckmagistrat Innsbruck already offer electronic delivery of notices and other documents.
+With e-delivery, your mail from the City of Innsbruck ends up in your electronic mailbox instead of your letterbox.
+There are several options for receiving letters from the City of Innsbruck electronically: